niubility000/PDJ-Media-Repeater/README.md

 Double click **the .srt file** with yellow icon in the webpage to launch PDJ Media Repeater.

-Note: To change the settings or add/remove a favorite sentence, you need login the filebrowser with an account which has the permission as below:  It will add a "PDJ-userX.txt" file in current user's root folder.
+Note: To change the settings or add/remove a favorite sentence, you need login the filebrowser with an account which has the permission as below:  It will add a "PDJ-Repeater.txt" file in current user's /!PDJ folder.
 ![Preview](https://github.com/niubility000/PDJ-Media-Repeater/blob/main/!!!attachments/screenshot3.jpg)

 And the following account permission settings in filebrowser will not allow the account user to change the settings and add/remove a favorite sentence in PDJ media repeater.